 - The product didn’t suit your needs or attitude to risk that you discussed with the adviser

 If you’ve been mis-sold a financial product

-If you want to complain to the Financial Ombudsman’s Service there is a time limit of six years from when you were mis-sold the product, or three years from when you noticed (or ought reasonably to have become aware) something was wrong – whichever is later.
+If you want to complain to the Financial Ombudsman Service there is a time limit of six years from when you were sold the product, or three years from when you noticed (or ought reasonably to have become aware) something was wrong – whichever is later.

 You can find out more on the Financial Ombudsman Service website

-If you want to complain to the Pensions Ombudsman the time limit is three years from the event complained about, or within three years of becoming aware (or ought to have become aware) of the event complained of.
-There are some very limited circumstances the Pensions Ombudsman can investigate complaints that were not brought within the three year period.
+If you want to complain to the Pensions Ombudsman the time limit is three years from the event complained about, or three years from when you became aware (or ought to have become aware) of the event complained of.
+There are some very limited circumstances where the Pensions Ombudsman can investigate complaints that were not brought within the three-year period.

 However, before going to the ombudsman services you need to complain to your provider.
 Read on to understand the process you need to follow.

 Step 1 – Gather all the information you need